EMMC-ASBL/tripper/docs/datadoc/customisation.md

 Creating a context with keywords from an ontology
 -------------------------------------------------
 Creating a context with keywords manually can be strenuous and is prone to human mistakes.
-It is therefore advisable to only use one source of truth, namely the ontolgy.
+It is therefore advisable to only use one source of truth, namely the ontology.

 The context can be generated from a triplestore with the ontology with the Keywords class: